 (These methods are only available on AnymailMessage or AnymailMessageMixin objects.
 Unlike the attributes above, they can't be used on an arbitrary EmailMessage.)

-attach_inline_image_file (path, subtype=None, idstring="img", domain=None) Attach an inline (embedded) image to the message and return its Content-ID.
+Attach an inline (embedded) image to the message and return its Content-ID.

 This calls attach_inline_image_file() on the message.
 See Inline images for details and an example.